Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Background and motivation

 Several efforts have recently focused on achieving non-vacuous generalisation bounds for DNN models \cite{26, 24,arora2017generalization}.
-In the light of this situation, Belkin et al. \cite{belkin2019reconciling} propose to subsume the traditional U-shaped risk curve describing the trade-off between underfitting and overfitting with a double-descent risk curve.
-In their view, when the number of parameters $N$ is much smaller than the sample size $n$, i.e. $N<\!\!< n$, the traditional complexity measures assume that the training risk is close to the test risk.
-However, according to the double descent risk curve that the authors propose, by increasing progressively $N$ and thus by increasing the class capacity, the model will also increase the function classes until they are rich enough to achieve zero training error, with the consequence of constructing progressively near-perfect fit functions that typically show a smaller norm and, consequently, are simpler in the sense of the Occam’s razor.
-A view of this kind contradicts the traditional framework according to which, by increasing the class capacity, the predictors will perfectly interpolate the data with the consequence of achieving an overfitting regime and, therefore, of having a very high generalisation risk.
-Yet, as the authors state, increasing further the function class capacity beyond this point, leads to decreasing test risk, typically below the risk achieved when balancing underfitting and overfitting under the traditional approach (see Figure 1).\\
+In the light of this situation, Belkin et al. \cite{belkin2019reconciling} propose to subsume the traditional U-shaped risk curve describing the trade-off between underfitting and overfitting with a double-descent risk curve Figure~\ref{CRC}.
+From the standard viewpoint, when the number of parameters $N$ is much smaller than the sample size $n$, i.e. $N<\!\!< n$, the traditional complexity measures assume that the training risk is close to the test risk.
+However, according to the double descent risk curve that the authors propose, by increasing progressively $N$ and thus by increasing the class capacity, the model will also increase the function classes until they are rich enough to achieve zero training error.
+As a consequence, near-perfect fit functions can be progressively constructed.
+These typically show a smaller norm and, thus, are simpler in the sense of the Occam’s razor.
+A view of this kind contradicts the traditional framework according to which, by increasing the class capacity, the predictors will perfectly interpolate the data.
+In this case, when an overfitting regime is achieved, a very high generalisation risk is achieved as well.
+Yet, as the authors state, increasing further the function class capacity beyond this point, leads to decreasing test risk, typically below the risk achieved when balancing underfitting and overfitting under the traditional approach.